-As part of its software distribution, Fuzz includes several sample queries-including several example "evil" queries, which demonstrate the constant-time nature of Fuzz.
-These
+As part of its software distribution, Fuzz includes several sample queries - including several example "evil" queries, which demonstrate the constant-time nature of Fuzz.
+These queries are modified versions of Haeberlen et al.'s timing attacks against PINQ and Airavat, mentioned earlier.
+Fuzz's protections close these timing attack vectors, and the malicious queries that ship with Fuzz are unable to expose sensitive records.

-&lt;sup>7http://caml.inria.fr/caml-light/
+7http://caml.inria.fr/caml-light/